 Mr. Buta Singh, Minister for Agriculture and Rural Development of the Government of India was the Chief Guest and delivered the inaugural address.
 Fraternal greetings were extended by Mr. J.M.
-Rana, Director (Education) on behalf of the International Coopera-D. tive Alliance, Dr. Wind.
-Secretary, Rabobank Foundation, Netherlands, Mr. Tapeshwar Singh, President.
-National Cooperative Union of India and Mr. Subhash Yaday, Chairman, National Federation of State Cooperative Banks.
+Rana, Director (Education) on behalf of the International Coopera-Alliance, Dr. D. Wind, tive Secretary, Rabobank Foundation, Netherlands, Mr. Tapeshwar Singh, President, National Cooperative Union of India and Mr. Subhash Yaday, Chairman, National Federation of State Cooperative Banks.
 The celebrations were presided over by Mr. S.S.
 Sisodia, President of the National Federation of Urban Cooperative Banks and Credit Societies.
 Mr. Buta Singh also distributed outstanding performance awards to member banks of the Federation.

 Welcoming the distinguished gathering, Mr. B.S.
 Vishwanathan, President of the National Cooperative Land Development Banks Federation said that the banks have so far provided about Rs.
 40 billion for farm investments through a net 2100 branches.
-The work of annual credit disbursements presently Rs. - 5 billion now Mr. Vishwanathan added.
+The work of annual credit disbursements presently Rs. billion now is - 5 Mr. Vishwanathan added.